Here’s How Giving Tuesday Could Help You Come Tax Time

 It’s true: You might be able to claim a tax deduction if you donate to charity.

-Tax deductions, also known as tax write-offs, lower your taxable income so you pay less in taxes.
-When you file your taxes for 2022, you’ll have two options:
+Tax deductions, also known as tax write-offs, lower your taxable income to let you pay less in taxes.
+When you file your taxes for 2024, you’ll have two options:

-1. The standard deduction, a predetermined amount that gets subtracted from your income.
+- The standard deduction: a predetermined amount that gets subtracted from your income.

-2. Itemized deductions, which take into account your expenses like charitable donations and some health care costs.
+- Itemized deductions: individual deductions that take into account your expenses, like charitable donations and some health care costs.

 Now, if you are itemizing, financial experts will often recommend that you donate stocks or other investments instead of cash.
-It’s a way to avoid capital gains taxes while still getting that charitable deduction.
+Doing this is a way to avoid capital gains taxes while still getting that charitable deduction.
 You’d want to talk to a financial adviser about this.

 Make Sure Your Donation Isn’t Wasted